-Last few days 1 I was in a conversation with someone about something political.
+Last few days 1 I was in a conversation with someone.
 In most cases he would end the argument with “It’s common sense”.
-Though I agreed with the “common sense” my point was “common sense” was just the starting point of the debate and not how one ends the debate.
-But that debate ended with him saying “Common sense is not common”, which was also wrong usage of the phrase.
-“Common sense is not common” is popularly believed to mean “Someone has sense below common and hence an idiot” but actually means “everybody’s idea of common sense is different”.
+I agreed to disagree with him on “common sense”. “common sense” is a starting point to any debate.
+It’s not how one ends the debate.
+Most people including him end a debate with “Common sense is not common”.
+They are using the phrase incorrectly.
+“Common sense is not common” is popularly believed to mean “Someone has sense below common and hence an idiot” but it actually means “everybody’s idea of common sense is different”.

 Anyway let’s get back to what common sense means.
 Wikipedia defines common sense as